The Hawk of Wild River

-The Hawk of Wild River is a 1952 American Western film directed by Fred F. Sears and written by Howard J. Green.
-The film stars Charles Starrett, Smiley Burnette, Jock Mahoney, Clayton Moore, Eddie Parker and Jim Diehl.
-The film was released on February 28, 1952, by Columbia Pictures.
-This was the sixty-first of 65 films in the Durango Kid series.
+The Hawk of Wild River is a 1952 American Western film directed by Fred F. Sears, written by Howard J. Green and starring Charles Starrett, Smiley Burnette and Jock Mahoney.
+It is the 61st of 65 films in the Durango Kid series.
+The film opened on January 26, 1952.

 Plot

-Undercover Ranger Steve Martin comes to town to nab a half Indian outlaw known as the Hawk.
+Undercover ranger Steve Martin comes to town to nab a half-Indian outlaw known as the Hawk.
 Martin is able to infiltrate the Hawk's gang.
-Meanwhile, travelling photographer Smiley Burnette is hypnotised by a dubious dentist into believing he is an Indian Chief leading him to out shoot the Hawk with a longbow.
+Traveling photographer Smiley Burnette is hypnotized by a dubious dentist into believing that he is an Indian chief, which leads to a shootout against the Hawk with a longbow.